-SmileDirectClub introduced the first at-home clear aligners in 2014 as an alternative to traditional orthodontic treatment options like braces and Invisalign.
-They gained popularity because they were more affordable than Invisalign and didn’t require monthly visits to a dental office.
-As their popularity grew, several other at-home aligner brands entered the market with even more convenient and affordable services.
+SmileDirectClub introduced the first at-home clear aligners in 2014 as an affordable, totally remote alternative to traditional orthodontic treatment options like braces and Invisalign.
+As their popularity grew, several other at-home aligner brands entered the market with equally convenient and affordable services.
 And although each brand has its own unique selling points, they all share one major perk: treatment entirely from home — no dental visits required.

 Since the industry is still relatively new, most people don’t know if at-home teeth straightening will actually work for them.
 We also aren’t sure of the long-term effects of remote home orthodontics.
 If you’re uncertain about any aspect of home aligner treatment, you’ve come to the right place.
-In this guide, we’ll go over the major benefits of at-home clear aligner treatment, weigh the pros and cons, and outline the best brands to choose from.
+In this guide, we’ll go over the major benefits of at-home clear aligner treatment, weigh the pros and cons, and outline some of our top picks.